Admissions

 Certified Letter from Bank

-A certified letter from the bank for each person/fund source listed on the applicants completed COF must be provided.
+A certified letter must be provided from the bank for each person/fund source listed on the applicants completed COF.
 All certified letters must be sent directly from a bank official.
 The certified letter must include the following:

 • The account holder’s full name